 Wolzien joined NBC News after working as a reporterr, news film photographer, news program producer, and assistant news director at local television stations in Denver, Greeen Bay and St Louis.
 He was graduated from the University of Denver* in 1969, and immediately entered the US Army.
 After infantry training and engineer officer candidate school, we was sent to Vietnam as a motion picture director, shooting and field producing throughout the war zone before being assigned as Officer in Charge of the Photo Branch of the Southeast Asia Pictorial Center,/221st Signal Company, the Army's combat camera unit during the war.
 Watch a clip from Dustoff '89er here.

-Wolzien has been married to author and business partner Valerrie Shelley Wolzien for 53 years.
+Wolzien has been married to the author of two dozen published mystery novels and business partner Valerrie Shelley Wolzien for 54 years.
 They live in New York's Hudson River valley.